-Similarly, in your career development process, you can just observe the wind: look for unfair advantages that you have in the job market, and position yourself in the way that allows you for making maximal professional progress with minimal effort.
+Similarly, in your career development process, you can just observe the wind: look for unfair advantages that you have in the job market, and position yourself in a way that allows you for making maximal professional progress with minimal effort.
 This approach has nothing to do with opportunism.
-Taoism is the art of living intelligently, a sort of a mental aikido.
+Taoism is the art of living intelligently, a sort of mental aikido.

-The Hustle Culture
+The Hustle Culture.

 In Western culture, we are told to hustle in our professional development.
 The hustle culture promotes grinding for 12 to 16 hours a day, striving for high status and life success.
 The more you sweat, the more you should be appreciated for your efforts and the more dreamy your career path will be.

 Therefore, if you feel that you exert yourself with work, it’s not a reason to be proud but rather, a reason to implement major changes in your career planning, in your schedule, or in your working style.
 If you constantly feel the effort, something is just wrong with your career development strategies.

 Yin represents earth, femaleness, darkness, passivity, and absorption, while yang represents heaven, maleness, light, and activity.
 In this school of thought, the whole nature is balanced, and so is an ideal human life, great life and more.

-The Art of Letting Go
+The Art of Letting Go.

 And as a matter of fact, we have little influence on the world around us.
 The pandemic, unprecedented events around, and even the neurophysiology of our own bodies… We have little control over how we feel and what will happen to us next.
 Therefore, Taoists believe that you should navigate through the river instead of trying to control it.

 This philosophy has much to do with Buddhism, one of the core principles of which is “desire causes suffering.”
 Taoism is the art of letting go.
-The art of seeking for the state of flow, and immersing yourself in the present instead of worrying about the future.
+The art of seeking the state of flow, and immersing yourself in the present instead of worrying about the future.

 This approach is, yet again, in opposition to the hustle culture as we know it.
-We are being told that the more we plan in our careers, the more successful we will eventually become in the job market.
+We are being told that the more we plan our careers, the more successful we will eventually become in the job market.
 However, there are 12 million people out there who say “No” to the hustle culture – and, they are happy about their professional lives!

 In Taoism, much attention is dedicated to physical health, as it is a fundament to live a happy and beautiful life.
 Masters of Taoism were well-known and respected in ancient China for their longevity.
 How can this longevity be achieved?
 Taoists live by a set of rules: